-Jacob Tracer is a litigation associate in the firm’s Content, Media and Entertainment Practice.
-He is also a member of the firm’s International Arbitration group.
-His practice focuses on litigating intellectual property and complex commercial disputes, primarily matters related to copyrights, trademarks, trade secrets, contracts and business torts.
+Jacob Tracer is an associate in the firm’s nationally recognized Content, Media and Entertainment Practice.
+His practice focuses on litigating and counseling clients regarding intellectual property and complex commercial disputes, primarily matters related to copyrights, trademarks, trade secrets, contracts, and business torts.
+He is also a member of the firm’s International Arbitration Practice.

-Mr. Tracer graduated summa cum laude and Phi Beta Kappa in 2006 from the University of California, Los Angeles.
-In 2007, he received a Master’s degree from Columbia University’s Graduate School of Journalism.
-He received his JD cum laude in 2012 from New York University School of Law, where he received the Judge Abraham Lieberman Award for outstanding scholarship in the area of criminal law, worked as an articles editor for the Annual Survey of American Law, and was a member of the Civil Rights Clinic.
+Mr. Tracer received his JD cum laude from New York University School of Law, where he received the Judge Abraham Lieberman Award for outstanding scholarship in the area of criminal law, worked as an articles editor for the Annual Survey of American Law, and was a member of the Civil Rights Clinic.
+He previously graduated summa cum laude and Phi Beta Kappa from the University of California, Los Angeles and also received a Master’s degree from Columbia University’s Graduate School of Journalism.

 Prior to attending law school, Mr. Tracer worked as an editor on the syndication desk of The New York Times.